International-Data-Spaces-Association/idsa/how-to-build-data-spaces/README.md

     </tr>
   <tr style="border: 0px;">
         <td width="20%" valign="top" style="border:0px; width:20%">
-            Get a better understanding of IDS core ideas and identify whether your company needs an IDS solution or aspires to support others in creating dataspaces.
+            Get a better understanding of IDS core ideas and identify whether your company needs an IDS solution or aspires to support others in creating data spaces.
         </td>
         <td width="20%" valign="top" style="border:0px; width:20%">
             Transform your business need into an IDS-based data sharing use case and collaborate with others to co-create or get support in your journey.